JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 How shall he who doeth evil be acceptable ?
 He shall burn in his own anger.
-The perverse man 1s a fool and worrieth himself with quarrelling.
+The perverse man is a fool and worrieth himself with quarrelling.
 He who is pious knoweth everything. ee
 Nanak, the plous man struggleth with his own heart.